-A student or student organization has the right to appeal action taken by a Hearing Board or Administrative Hearing Officer.
+A student or student organization and the complainant has the right to appeal action taken by a Hearing Board or Administrative Hearing Officer.
 An appeal does not provide for a second hearing of the case, but addresses one or more issues as outlined below under Grounds for Appeal.

 A. Appeal Authority

 1. Unless an interim suspension is imposed, a student shall continue matriculation until the student's case is fully processed through University procedures, including any appeals.